CIWW

-On weekdays, local all-news blocks are heard in morning and afternoon drive time.
-In mid-days, two local talk shows air: Rob Snow in late mornings and Sam Laprade in early afternoons.
-Their shows are repeated in the evening.
-Overnights feature the national all-news service shared with CFTR Toronto and CKWX Vancouver.

-On weekends, all-news blocks are heard in the mornings and overnights, with talk shows in the afternoons and CBS Sports Radio in the evenings.
-ABC News Radio supplies reports on world and U.S. news.
-Toronto Blue Jays baseball games are carried.
-The Blue Jays, CIWW and CKBY-FM are co-owned by Rogers Communications.
+In 2020, the station added an FM simulcast on CJET-FM.
+On October 26, 2023, the station was closed by Rogers after just over 100 years of operation.

 History

 CKCO and CKOY

-CIWW is Ottawa's oldest station and one of the first in Canada.
+CIWW was Ottawa's oldest station and one of the first in Canada.
 Dr. George Geldert launched the station in 1922.
-The call sign was CKCO.
-The use of the CKCO call letters was not related to CKCO-TV in Kitchener, which signed on decades later.
+Its original call sign was CKCO.
+The use of the callsign CKCO was not related to CKCO-TV in Kitchener, which signed on decades later.

 In its early years, CKCO changed frequencies a number of times, as most early AM radio stations in North America did.
-With the adoption of the North American Regional Broadcasting Agreement (NARBA), the station moved to its current 1310 AM frequency in 1941.
+With the adoption of the North American Regional Broadcasting Agreement (NARBA), the station moved to 1310 kc. in 1941.
 In 1945, CKCO became Ottawa's affiliate of the Canadian Broadcasting Corporation's Dominion Network until the network dissolved in 1962.

 In 1949, the station was purchased by Southam, a newspaper and broadcasting company.
-The call letters changed to CKOY.
+The callsign changed to CKOY.

 CIWW Oldies

 In 1972, sister station CKBY-FM was launched.
 In 1978, after two failed attempts to sell the stations to Moffat Communications, the Canadian Radio-television and Telecommunications Commission (CRTC) approved their sale to Maclean-Hunter.

-The station adopted its current call sign CIWW in 1985, switching to an Oldies format.
+The station adopted the call sign CIWW in 1985, switching to an Oldies format.
 The playlist was mostly music of the late 1950s to early 1970s.
 The name used over the air was W1310, followed by Sunny 1310.
-In 1992 the station changed to the branding of Oldies 1310.
+In 1992, the station changed to the branding of Oldies 1310.

 All-News Radio

-In 1994 the stations became part of Rogers Radio when Rogers acquired Maclean-Hunter.
+In 1994, the stations became part of Rogers Radio when Rogers acquired Maclean-Hunter.

 On October 12, 2010, the station announced it would be adopting an all-news format, to be branded 1310 News, taking effect the following Monday, October 18, at 6:00 a.m.
 CIWW is the fourth Rogers station to adopt a 24-hour all-news format after CFTR Toronto, CKWX Vancouver, and CFFR Calgary.
 The company also owns four other stations that combine the all-news format (during morning and afternoon drive) with talk programming.

 The final song played on the station in its oldies format, at 5:55 a.m. on October 18, 2010, was "Life Is a Rock (But the Radio Rolled Me)", a song which rapidly recounts radio from the 1950s, '60s & '70s.
 This was followed at 5:58 a.m. by an announcement that the format change was taking effect.